bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="6.0in" height="2.699682852143482in"} -->

-For example, consider the product check out page of an e-commerce web application.
+<p>For example, consider the product check out page of an e-commerce web
+application.</p>

-The page consists of three sections, a header, a payment section, and a sidebar.
+<p>The page consists of three sections, a header, a payment section, and a
+sidebar.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ w1-s09-h. example header section with logo & nav menu (33) ~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->